 So aside from the lights, gambling and glamour, what is it about the city that attracts some of the largest events and persuades business leaders to allow employees to travel from all around the globe to attend them?

-Scanning the latest stats around MICE activity in Las Vegas, the results are impressive: last year, it held almost 22,000 meetings, with a record-breaking 6.3 million delegates (up 7.1 per cent from 2015).
+Scanning the latest stats around Meetings, incentives, conferences and exhibitions activity in Las Vegas, the results are impressive: last year, it held almost 22,000 meetings, with a record-breaking 6.3 million delegates (up 7.1 per cent from 2015).

 This helped contribute US$9.3 billion to the local economy and support 66,500 jobs.
 It hosted 57 of the country’s 250 largest trade shows – the biggest was a technology event, CES, with 4,000 exhibitors and 113,000 attendees.

 Catering for all sizes

 Reina Herschdorfer, director of marketing, Caesars Entertainment, explains it’s the diversity of offering that appeals to Meetings, incentives, conferences and exhibitions bookers.
 “Las Vegas offers incredible value and can accommodate any size meeting, whether it’s five or 10,000 people,” she says.
 “A planner can keep all meeting attendees in one hotel, which is unheard of for events of that size.”

 She adds: “We have unlimited resources and everything is available to us.
 For example, we have access to executive suites and villas, limos, town cars, private airports, helicopter service, butler service, top chefs and VIP lounges and check-in areas to name a few… Las Vegas can accommodate the wants and needs of any meeting planner.”